isc-projects/stork/doc/user/managing-kea.rst

 clients.
 Stork allows the assignment of a pool to a subset of the DHCP servers assigned to the subnet.
 If the pool should be included in all servers, pick all servers in the pool's ``Assignments`` panel.
-Note that, in addition to specifying the pool boundaries and assigments, each expandable pool panel also allows the specification of some pool-level configuration parameters, such as ``Client Class`` and ``Pool ID``.
+Note that, in addition to specifying the pool boundaries and assignments, each expandable pool panel also allows the specification of some pool-level configuration parameters, such as ``Client Class`` and ``Pool ID``.
 It is also possible to specify pool-level DHCP options.